tabaddor/av-swe-guide/README.md

 - [ ] Familiarize yourself with Embedded Development and Safety Standards (Optional)

 # Why Autonomous Vehicles?
-Your reasons for using this guide will be unique to you.
-For me, it was the awe and pure challenge of making a car drive on its own, while also improving my career prospects.
-A simple reason, which is completely fine.
-Regardless of your reason for using this guide, here's some motivation and concepts I hope will inspire you even more.
+Regardless of your reason for using this guide, here's some motivation and concepts I hope will inspire you.

 ## Motivation :muscle: ##
 > "*Whether you think you can, or think you can't, you're right*." - Henry Ford